Armin Đerlek

-Armin Đerlek (Армин Ђерлек; born 15 July 2000) is a Serbian footballer who plays for Serbian SuperLiga club Novi Pazar.
+Armin Đerlek (Армин Ђерлек; born 15 July 2000) is a Serbian footballer who plays as an attacking midfielder for Swedish Ettan Norra club IF Karlstad Fotboll.

 Club career

 Early years

 Born in Novi Pazar, Đerlek started playing football with a local academy named "AS" at the age of 7.
 Four years later, he moved to Pazar Juniors.
 In an interview made in 2017, he remembered on 28 January 2011, when his grandfather took him to the first training.
 Playing for the club, he was affirmed as "the target man" in the academy since 2015 when he left the club as one of the top youth prospects in Serbia.
 He moved to OFK Beograd in summer 2015 at the age of 15, penning his first three-year professional contract with the club.
 He sued the club for unpaid wages and received a dispute over arbitration in March 2017, when he left OFK Beograd as a free agent.
 Later, same month, it was announced about his moving to Partizan.
 Previously, he had been marked as a pick of the greatest rival, Red Star Belgrade.